 Transforming the data into a form suitable for analysis.

-Monitoring query profiles and determining the appropriate aggregations to maintain system performance.
+Monitoring query profiles and determining appropriate aggregations to maintain system performance.

-Extracting and loading the data from different source systems.
+Extracting and loading data from different source systems.

 Generating aggregations from predefined definitions within the data warehouse.